 Tusculan Disputations is considered by many to be Cicero’s richest and most profound philosophical work.
-This new, original translation is available in Kindle, paperback, and hardcover.
-An audiobook edition will also be forthcoming.
+This new, original translation is available in Kindle, paperback, hardcover, and audiobook.

 The book is a series of stimulating dialogues that take place at Cicero’s villa at Tusculum, outside of Rome.
 Five topics are debated and discussed: why we should not fear death, how we can endure pain, how we can alleviate distress, what are the other distresses of the mind, and why virtue is needed for a happy life.
 These are some of the most fundamental, basic questions of human existence.

 Until now, there has been no complete, annotated, modern translation of this philosophical classic into English in nearly one hundred years.
 Readers will find that this translation meets a critical need for an edition that is modern, vigorous, readable, and faithful to Cicero’s unique turns of phrase and moral intensity.

 Details about the book can be found in this podcast:

 The many extras in this edition make it ideal for the general reader or serious student.
 It contains:

 - Summaries of the arguments of each book

 - Over six hundred and thirty annotations that explain names, places, and textual nuances

 - A detailed name and subject index for easy reference

 A review of Tusculan Disputations can be found in the October 2021 issue of The New Criterion.